awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_1/_index.en.md

 In this module, you will go through the Backup and Restore DR strategy.
 To learn more about this DR strategy, you can review this [Disaster Recovery blog](https://aws.amazon.com/blogs/architecture/disaster-recovery-dr-architecture-on-aws-part-ii-backup-and-restore-with-rapid-recovery/).

 Our test application is Unishop.
-It is a Spring Boot Java application connected to a MySQL database with a frontend written using bootstrap.
+It is a Spring Boot Java application deployed on a single EC2 instance using a public subnet.
+Our datastore is an RDS MySQL database with a frontend written using bootstrap and hosted in S3.
+Our application is currently deployed in our primary region **N. Virginia (us-east-1)**.

+{{% notice note %}}
-The app is deployed on a single EC2 instance (t3.small) within a dedicated VPC using a single public subnet.
-Note that this is not the ideal infrastructure architecture for running highly available production applications but suffices for this workshop.
+Note that this architecture does not meet the AWS Well Architected Framework best practices for running highly available production applications but suffices for this workshop.
+{{% /notice %}}

-To configure the infrastructure and deploy the application, we will use CloudFormation.
+[CloudFormation](https://aws.amazon.com/cloudformation/) will be used to configure the infrastructure and deploy the application.
+Provisioning your infrastructure with infrastructure as code (IaC) methodologies is a best practice.
 CloudFormation is an easy way to speed up cloud provisioning with infrastructure as code.

-We will initially deploy Unishop to the us-east-1 AWS region and verify functionality.
-Then we will use an AWS EC2 AMI and AWS Backup to create copies of the application server and database in the us-west-1 region.
-Finally, we will use the copies to create and test a fully functional application in the us-west-1 region.
+This module takes advantage of [AWS Backup](https://aws.amazon.com/backup/) to copy and restore our EC2 instance, RDS database and S3 bucket into the secondary region **N. California (us-west-1)**.

 Prior experience with the AWS Console and Linux command line are helpful but not required.